harrychien1311/starter-hugo-academic/content/project/example/index.md

 threshold and other machine learning-based solutions.
-However, LSTM requires a long sequence length of the input data, leading to a degraded performance owing to increases in the calculations, the detection time, and consuming a large number of computing resources of the defense system. and the github link of the project: https://github.com/harrychien1311/Two-phase-Deep-learning-based-EDoS-Detection-System
+However, LSTM requires a long sequence length of the input data, leading to a degraded performance owing to increases in the calculations, the detection time, and consuming a large number of computing resources of the defense system.

+The github link of the project: https://github.com/harrychien1311/Two-phase-Deep-learning-based-EDoS-Detection-System